 2 ¼ teaspoons active dry yeast

-Melt 1/2 cup of butter and 1 ¼ cups milk in saucepan.
-Pour melted butter mixture into bowl of stand mixer.
+Combine milk and 1/2 cup of butter in saucepan over low and cook until butter melts.
+Pour butter mixture into bowl of stand mixer.

-Allow to cool to 110°-120° degrees.
-Add 2¼ tsp active dry yeast and ½ cup sugar.
+Allow mixture to cool to 110°-120° degrees.
+Add yeast and sugar.
 Stir to combine.
 Allow mixture to stand for 10 minutes so yeast can bloom.

 Add 2 beaten eggs, vanilla extract and 2 cups of flour.
 Combine with the dough hook attachment.
 Add flour 1/2 cup at a time until dough is not sticky anymore.
 I use the full 4 cups.
-Knead bread dough until smooth with the dough hook.
+Knead bread dough until smooth with the dough hook, about 5 minutes.

 Turn out onto floured surface and knead until you have a smooth ball.
 Place 1 tablespoon butter in large glass bowl and microwave for 30 seconds.
 Place dough in greased bowl and flip to coat both sides.
 Cover with plastic wrap and a towel and let rise until doubled (about 90 minutes).